Sarra-Chouk/HexaGo-Personalized-Matcher/README.md

 # HexaGo Personalized Matcher

-HexaGo Personalized Matcher is a web-based platform that connects users based on their preferences, needs, and personal details.
-The project consists of a user-friendly frontend and a backend powered by a machine learning model to suggest personalized matches.
+HexaGo Personalized Matcher is a web-based platform designed for universities to connect with students who fit their specific criteria.
+The project features a user-friendly frontend and a backend powered by a machine learning model that provides personalized recommendations for universities to identify suitable students based on preferences, needs, and qualifications.
+It also facilitates connecting these students with universities to explore educational opportunities and foster academic growth.

 ## Features
 - User registration and authentication